maistra/istio-operator/README.md

 $ kubectl apply -n istio-operator -f ./deploy/maistra-operator.yaml
 ```

-By default, the operator watches for ServiceMeshControlPlane or Installation resources in the `istio-system` namespace, which is
+By default, the operator watches for ServiceMeshControlPlane in all namespaces.
+Typically, a cluster-wide control plane
-where the control plane will be installed.
+is installed in `istio-system`.
 For example:

 ```
 $ oc apply -n istio-system -f ./deploy/examples/maistra_v1_servicemeshcontrolplane_cr_basic.yaml